arjunravinarayan/arjunravinarayan.github.com/_drafts/black.md

 It then discusses how bitcoin's are different from cash because each bitcoin encodes an entire *transaction history* of where the bitcoin has been.
-This makes for a novel kind of boycott: tainted money, which allows you to taint a piece of currency forever after: it's not just Koch products you boycott, but any dollar bill that ever went through the Kochtopus.
+This makes for a novel kind of boycott: tainted money, which allows you to taint a piece of currency forever after.
+It's not just Koch products you boycott, but any dollar bill that ever went through the Kochtopus:

 > So, the Pultars had a crazy idea: why not, instead of boycotting a
 > company's products, boycott their cash flow?
 For this, all we need